Skip to main content

 2. X3DH key exchange establishes a shared secret between owner and agent.

-3. Double Ratchet derives per-message encryption keys from the shared secret.
+3. MLS group creation (primary) or Double Ratchet (fallback) derives encryption keys from the shared secret.

 4. Client encrypts message with XChaCha20-Poly1305 and sends ciphertext to backend.